 Gov. Josh Shapiro officially nominated his slate of cabinet nominees back in January, beginning the process of getting his picks through the state Senate.

-To date, several of Shapiro’s cabinet members have been confirmed by Senate lawmakers, while others are still awaiting their confirmation hearings.
+To date, several of Shapiro’s cabinet members have been confirmed by Senate lawmakers.
+Of the 21 nominations the governor has made, 20 have been confirmed by the Senate – with Shapiro’s nominee for health secretary still awaiting confirmation.
 Below, City & State is keeping track of all the cabinet nominees that have been confirmed by lawmakers – a list that will continually be updated as more nominees receive their long-awaited confirmation vote.

 The state Senate did not hold votes on three of Shapiro’s nominees within 25 legislative days – a requirement in the state constitution.
 This applied to Acting Secretary of State Al Schmidt, Acting Secretary of Human Services Dr. Val Arkoosh and Acting Secretary of Revenue Pat Browne.

 Because the Senate did not act on their nominations, all three – Schmidt, Arkoosh and Browne – take office “as if the appointment had been consented to by the Senate.”

 Meanwhile, Shapiro recalled the nomination of Dr. Debra Bogen, his pick to lead the Pennsylvania Department of Health, this week.
 However, a spokesperson for Shapiro told Politics PA that the governor’s office would have “more to announce in the coming days” regarding the future of Bogen’s nomination.

 In an evening vote on June 27, Senate lawmakers voted 48-1 to confirm Rich Negrin as the state’s secretary of the Department of Environmental Protection.